Third Thursday Details

 In addition to vendors, the Museum is open to collaboration with creatives, non-profits, and other organizations who would like to partner on added components.
 This includes artists, performers, or organizations who would like to contribute and partner on an activity or performance for the sole good of the public.
 If you have an idea for a partnership that would enhance arts engagement, contact email@example.com to begin the conversation.

 We do not permit space for political promotions, religious or social activism.

 The Museum partners provides space for a limited number of food trucks at each event.
-Trucks are selected so as to not over-duplicate menu items and styles or to compete with the menu theme served in the pop-up restaurant inside (which changes monthly).
+Trucks are selected so as to not over-duplicate menu items and styles or to compete with the restaurant inside.
 Interested food trucks should contact Monique Davis at firstname.lastname@example.org.